 1 month — CZK 675

-individual tourists with hand-luggage who know the route and the language and travel without small children
+individual tourists with hand-luggage who know the route and the language and are traveling without small children

-Prague Airport express, though being twice as expensive as a usual bus, allows tourists to get to the very city centre faster and in more comfort (without changes in metro).
+The Prague Airport express, despite being twice as expensive as a usual bus, allows tourists to get to the very city center faster and with more comfort (without changing to the metro).
 There is also some room for luggage on these buses.
 To get from Prague Airport to the main railway station of the city - Praha hl. nadrazi - by Airport express, you'll have to pay CZK 60.

 from 05:30 a.m. to 10:35 p.m.